rehierl/abstract-properties/16-x-tree-encodings/16-1-enc-parent-refs/1-1-in-level-order.md

 <!-- ======================================================================= -->
-# the parent-based encoding, in level order
+# the parent-based encoding, in default level-order

 ```
 default level-order (LEVEL)                          a